OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 ##### Examples

-This example sets the end date of a recurrence to November 2, 2017.
+This example sets the end date of a recurring appointment series to November 2, 2017.

 ```js
 var seriesTimeObject = new seriesTime()